 Once the tawa is heated well, reduce the heat to medium, pour a ladle of batter and spread it in a circular motion to form a thick dosa as shown in the picture.
 Do not spread it thin.
 Uthappams should be thick.

 After a minute, sprinkle the onion mixture all over the dosa.
 Be generous in adding onions for the uthappam to taste great.
 Gently press it with the dosa ladle or spatula.

 Drizzle a tsp of oil around the dosa.
 Once the the base is golden brown and you see lot of holes on the top, flip the dosa to the other side.

-Drizzle a little oil and let it cook the other side.
-Once it is cook, remove the dosa from the tawa and serve hot with chutney or sambar.
+Drizzle a little oil on the other side also.
+Let it cook the other side.
+Once it is cooked, remove the dosa from the tawa and serve hot with chutney or sambar.

 Note – You can sprinkle idli podi after you sprinkle onions for added taste and flavor.

 Another variation -You can mix the onions, green chilli and ginger with the batter and make dosa.
 Both methods work fine.